Code-Hex/HotKeyCapture/README.md

   - HotKeyVariable.swift
   - Info.plist // Maybe unnecessary...

-and these files into your project.
+These files into your project.
 ##Reference
 ###class HotKeyCapture
 ```